aeternity/Vanillae/libs/awcp/README.md

 # awcp (package documentation)

-Please click the word "(Documentation)" in the sidebar
+Please click the word "Documentation" in the sidebar